Samuel Ryder: Later life

 Ryder suffered from poor health in later life, and spent some time in South Africa and with his elder daughter Marjorie in Rhodesia, where she had emigrated.
 He died on 2 January 1936 at the Langham Hotel in Portland Place, London, the family's traditional Christmas holiday residence.
 After a funeral at Trinity Congregational Church in St Albans, he was buried in Hatfield Road Cemetery.
 His youngest daughter, Joan, took over the management of his companies after his death.

 Family

 Ryder's widow, Helen, died in 1955 at the age of 91.
-They had three daughters, Lucy Margaret (1893–1985, known as Marjorie), Kathleen Mary (1895–1969) and Joan Elizabeth (1904–1985).
-All three daughters married but Kathleen had no children while Marjorie and Joan had just one daughter each.
-Marjorie's daughter, Mary Moore, regularly attended Ryder Cup matches.
-She died in 2021 aged 86.
-Joan's daughter, Rosalind, died in 1991.
-Her two sons are Sam and Tom Ryder-Smith.
+They had three daughters.